The data were formless like a cloud of tiny birds in the sky

 NB:

-the rounding of decimal accuracy (usually 2 decimals accuracy, if not be consistent)
+the rounding of decimal accuracy is typically reported to two decimals accuracy (if not then be consistent)

-the formatting of the p-value (if smaller than 0.0001 ALWAYS use P < 0.0001; also never report the P value in scientific notation).
+reporting a p-value smaller than 0.0001 should ALWAYS use P < 0.0001 (never report the P value in scientific notation)

 The 95% confidence interval of the estimate of r is also produced (remember, we are making an inference on the greater population from which our sample was drawn), and we might also report that in our descriptive summary of results, if it is deemed important.